-Fenugreek (Trigonella foenum-graecum L.) commonly known as 'Methi', is a self-pollinated, small seeded, annual legume crop which belongs to the family Fabaceae.
-It is an annual forage legume and spice crop and is widely known for its medicinal, pharmaceutical and nutraceutical properties.
+Fenugreek commonly known as 'Methi', is a self-pollinated, small seeded, annual legume crop which belongs to the family Fabaceae.
+It is an annual forage legume and spice crop and is widely known for its medicinal, pharmaceutical and nutraceutical properties (Bawadiet al., 2009).
 Fenugreek is native to an area extending from Iran to northern India (Acharya et al., 2006), but it is now grown as a spice in most parts of the world.
-Fenugreek seed is used as a spice, is one of the main ingredients in curry powder (Srinivasan, 2006 and Mary, 2009) and also has a long history of use as a medicinal herb, being used

-Comment [u1]: Which country?
-Remove this, and replace it with the name of the country please extensively in both Indian ayurvedic and traditional chinese medicine (Tiran, 2003).
+Fenugreek seed is used as a spice, is one of the main ingredients in curry powder (Srinivasan, 2006 and Mary, 2009) and also has a long history of use as a medicinal herb, being used extensively in both Indian ayurvedic and traditional chinese medicine (Tiran, 2003).
 It is regarded as the oldest known medicinal plant in recorded history (Lust, 1986).